-Isomalt is a sugar substitute that is gaining increasing popularity in the food industry due to its numerous beneficial properties.
-But what makes isomalt so special?
+Isomalt is a sugar substitute that is gaining increasing popularity in the food industry due to its many beneficial properties.
+But what makes it so special?
+Let’s find out about its properties, uses and health benefits.

 What is isomalt?